aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/README.md

 ```
 ├── ..
+├── DDBECwithSDKV2: Examples for using features in the DynamoDB Encryption Client with AWS SDK v2
 ├── DynamoDbEncryption: Examples for using features in the AWS Database Encryption SDK
 └── Migration: Examples for migrating from a plaintext table or the DynamoDB Encryption Client 2.0 to AWS DB ESDK
 ```